antonio-dimeglio/Volta/docs/reference/keywords.md

 ## Complete List

 ```
-fn, return, if, else, while, for, in, match, enum, struct, import, mut,
+fn, return, if, else, while, for, in, match, enum, struct, import, let, mut,
 true, false, Some, None, Ok, Err, and, or, not, break, continue
 ```